hzlnqodrey/killer-shell-cka-simulators/Day15-NodeAffinity/task.md

 	#  because the pod just choose and check any label only, even thought it only has "disktype" key label, and pod choose it

-[] add the label to worker02 node with disktype and no value ensure that pod2 should be scheduled on worker02 node
+[V] add the label to worker02 node with disktype and no value ensure that pod2 should be scheduled on worker02 node
   # HINT

 	# how you do it